Efficient Lattice Hamiltonian Encoding for the Shortest Vector Problem: Introduction

-The quantum devices that are currently available, and that are expected to be available in the coming years are commonly referred as Noisy Intermediate Scale Quantum (NISQ) devices \cite{NISQ}.
-These devices are usually comprised of hundreds to thousands of qubits, and they do not have low enough error rates for the implementation of error correction schemes \cite{FaultTolorance,SurfaceCodeRealization}.
-Qubits count and circuit depth are considered among the most valuable quantum resources in such devices \cite{VQAReview}.
-Any saving in these resources can lead to substantially better results on a quantum computer due to a lower accumulation of errors \cite{ErrorMitigation}.
-Furthermore, even for error-corrected quantum devices, savings in quantum computing resources can lead to better results and even open the door to new frontiers, as it is frequently the case with classical computing resources \cite{DMRG,TensorNetworks}.
+Exploiting the structure and symmetries of a system for efficient encoding is a cornerstone technique in quantum physics.
+Tensor networks provide an efficient encoding of many-body quantum states by exploiting system structure \cite{VerstateTN,TNManyBodySystems}, and are used in multiple disciplines such as condensed matter physics \cite{TNCMP}, quantum chemistry \cite{ChemistryTN1}, and quantum information science \cite{TNQIS}.
+Quantum simulation, which deals with simulating one quantum system using another, also relies heavily on exploiting system structure and symmetries for efficient implementation \cite{QSMB, QSOpportunities, QSPractical}.

-We propose here a quantum algorithmic framework that leverages the symmetries of cyclic and nega-cyclic lattices in order to significantly reduce the quantum resources required for finding short vectors in such lattices.
-In this work we demonstrate the proposed method with a variational quantum algorithm.
-In addition to a significant saving in qubits count and circuit depth, we show that the probability of finding short vectors is higher with our method.
+Hamiltonian encodings of lattices for the SVP have been proposed and used in previous works by some of us \cite{Joseph2TwoQuantumIsingModels, Rocky} and others \cite{JosephPRR, VQASVP, SVPAlgo2018, QALattice2024, EldarHallgren2022, MizunoWatabe2024, Engelberts2025}.
+To the best of our knowledge, this is the first work that leverages lattice structure for efficient Hamiltonian encoding, leading to a significant reduction in the quantum resources required for finding short lattice vectors.
+In addition to notable savings in qubit count and circuit depth, we show that our method increases the probability of finding short vectors.

 The rest of the paper is organized as follows.
 The necessary preliminaries regarding lattices are described in Sec.~\ref{sec:lattices}.
-The symmetries of cyclic and nega-cyclic lattices which are reflected in the quantum formulation of the SVP are described in Sec.~\ref{sec:symmetries}.
-How these symmetries are used for the proposed method, the main result of our work, is the subject of Sec.~\ref{sec:reduced problem hamiltonians}, while Sec.~\ref{sec:constraints matrices} gives an explicit detailed description of the proposed method.
-The method is benchmarked with the variational quantum eigensolver in Sec.~\ref{sec: benchmarking} \cite{VQE}.
+The symmetries of cyclic and nega-cyclic lattices that are reflected in the quantum formulation of the SVP are described in Sec.~\ref{sec:symmetries}.
+The exploitation of these symmetries for efficient Hamiltonian encoding — the main result of our work — is the subject of Sec.~\ref{sec:reduced problem hamiltonians}, while Sec.~\ref{sec:constraints matrices} gives an explicit detailed description of the proposed method.
+Benchmarking of the method using the variational quantum eigensolver \cite{VQE} is presented in Sec.~\ref{sec: benchmarking}.